-Memory care communities can offer a range of activities and services, some of which are more important to your loved ones than others.
+Memory care communities can offer a range of activities a%%excerpt%% nd services, some of which are more important to your loved ones than others.
 No matter which community you choose, keep in mind that all staff members have specialized training to assist people with cognitive impairments.
 Other standard services will include medical monitoring, 24-hour supervised care, assistance with daily living tasks, and 3 meals a day.

 Questions for choosing a memory care community